Overview

 Example:

 A news article is tagged with the “Carbon Reduction” term from the “Themes” vocabulary.
-A user’s CiviCRM record includes “Carbon Reduction” under “My Interests.”
+A user’s CiviCRM record includes “Carbon Reduction” in the custom field you’ve set up for matching (for example, “My Interests”).
 When that user visits a page containing the Personalised Cards paragraph, that article appears in their personalised list.

 Testing setup